-Covington Latin School offers a unique program for academically talented students in the tristate area.
+Covington Latin School offers a unique program for academically gifted and talented students in the tristate area.
 As its central purpose, CLS aims to form Christian leaders by challenging its students to attain their academic, intellectual, social and moral potential.
 The School's commitment to acceleration allows advanced fifth, sixth and seventh-grade students the opportunity to learn in a safe environment with like-minded peers.
 For many of these students, acceleration offers a more challenging and rewarding educational experience than a regular grade process.

 Admitted fifth-grade students are eligible to enter either the Prep 7 year or Prep 8 year.
 Admitted sixth-grade students are eligible to enter either the Prep 8 or Freshman year.
 The decision to accelerate one versus two years is based on a joint determination between Latin School and each prospective student's family.
 Admitted seventh-grade students are eligible to enter into the Freshman year.